Experienced and accredited Kitchener family law mediators now offering affordable mediation services in-person and by Zoom video conference.

 We believe that no one is more skilled in making thoughtful and proper decisions about your life than you.
 We have seen how couples are empowered when they are able to make decisions about their life, rather than a stranger in the court system making decisions for you and your family.
 The mediation process honours your autonomy, welcomes your insights, and respects your decisions.
 Mediation produces better results for families than the traditional court system, and at less than half of the cost.
 Mediation can be an effective process when you have a guide who is familiar with the roadmap.

-Mediation results in fair and interest-based dispute resolution
+Mediation results in fair, interest-based, and insightful dispute resolution

 Our role as mediators is to facilitate client-led conversations and negotiations.
 We know that peacemaking can prevail and that civility can be found even in the most emotional and challenging conversations.
 The mediation process results in fair and interest-based dispute resolution because we shift the focus from blame and anger to being mindful, developing emotional intelligence, and having reflective thought in considering options, ideas, and solutions that consider the interests of each person.